ECE364/ECE364.github.io/lectures.md

 I would like to thank Prof. [Alexander Schwing](https://www.alexander-schwing.de/), Prof. [Aigou Han](https://beam.vt.edu/people/faculty/han.html), Prof. [Farzad Kamalabadi](https://ece.illinois.edu/about/directory/faculty/farzadk), and Prof. [Corey Synder](https://grainger.illinois.edu/about/directory/faculty/cesnyde2) for their support and lecture documents which I've based much of my own work on.

 Also, quick hint, icons are links to slides and video contents!
+Also if the video link hasn't appeared on the website, you can check the [mediaspace](https://mediaspace.illinois.edu/channel/ECE%2B364%2BSpring%2B2025/368601222) channel directly!

 <table id="customers">
   <tr>